-When we come into contact with zoonoses, our bodies make antibodies to fight infection.
+When we come into contact with zoonoses, our bodies naturally make antibodies to fight infection.
 These antibodies stay in our blood for years and can be detected with a blood test.

-The study found some traces of past infection by zoonoses, but no lasting impact on people's health.
+There were some traces of past infection by zoonoses, but no lasting impact on people's health.
 This probably means that hunters and trappers have safe practices for handling animals.

 A local group like the CTA could tell hunters and trappers what symptoms to look out for.
-Health care workers should also be informed about the symptoms of these illnesses
+Health care workers should also be informed about the frequency and symptoms of these illnesses

-5. General Health
+5. GENERAL HEALTH